 All are Welcome!The Benedictine calling is to listen prayerfully and respond with the compassion of Christ to the physical, spiritual, intellectual, social and emotional hungers of the people of God.

-"Benedictine spirituality offers more a way of life and an attitude of mind than it does a set of religious prescription.
+"Benedictine spirituality offers more a way of life and an attitude of mind than it does a set of religious prescriptions.
 It deals with the meaning and purpose of life.
-It is the logic daily life From The Rule of Benedict - Insights for the Ages
+It is the logic of daily life."
+From The Rule of Benedict - Insights for the Ages

 by Sister Joan Chittister, OSB